 4. Consumer Protection

-• Companies must ensure that customers receive clear and detailed information about the services offered, including associated fees and potential risks linked to cryptocurrency transactions.
+- Companies must ensure that customers receive clear and detailed information about the services offered, including associated fees and potential risks linked to cryptocurrency transactions.

-• Companies are required to implement robust measures to protect customer funds, including the use of secure and insured custodial services to minimize risks.
+- It is also important to implement robust measures to protect customer funds, including the use of secure and insured custodial services to minimize risks.

 5. Cybersecurity Standards